scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** fire

 You summon a swarm of burning fireflies on a tile in range.
 The flies attach themselves to nearby creatures, igniting them.
 When a creature enters the swarm for the first time this round or begins their turn there they make a Stamina save against your spellcasting roll.
-On failure they take 1 wound of fire damage.
+On failure they take 1/0 of fire damage.
 Any invisible creatures hit by the fireflies lose their invisibility if it came from a spell, otherwise becoming visible for 1 minute.

-The fireflies cover 1 additional adjacent tile and you add a wound die for every level cast above 1st.
+The fireflies cover 1 additional adjacent tile and you add 0/1 in fire damage for every level cast above 1st.

 #### Ghoulish Claws